Skip to main content

 Some of the requirements under this set of immigration rules are different to Family Reunion requirements and may include:

-- Financial requirements if you’re applying as a partner or spouse: If you apply for a family visa as a partner, you and your partner usually need to prove that your combined income is at least £29,000 a year.
-Find more information about financial requirements.
+• Financial requirements: If you apply for a family visa as a partner, you and your partner need a combined income of £29,000 a year.
+Find more information about financial requirements

-We would recommend that you speak to an immigration adviser to discuss applying under this set of immigration rules and what requirements you may need to prove.
+We recommend that you speak to an immigration adviser to discuss any requirements involved under this set of immigration rules.

 You can find an immigration adviser on the IAA Directory or the ILPA website.

-Any application for Family Reunion that has already been submitted to the Home Office before September 2025, is not affected by the recent suspension or upcoming changes and will be processed in the normal way.
+Any application for family reunion that has already been submitted to the Home Office before September 2025, is not affected by the recent suspension and will be processed in the normal way.
 See this government briefing note for more information.

 If you are still waiting for a decision to be made by the Home Office on your Family Reunion application, you can email the Home Office: refugeefamilyreunion@homeoffice.gov.uk and you can ask for an update on your application.